chainstacklabs/procedural-nft-generator/README.md

 Find the full tutorial article available on the Chainstack blog: https://chainstack.com/procedurally-generated-nfts/

+## Usage
+Clone or fork this repo to a preferred location.
+Install dependencies by running in CLI:

+`npm install`

+Generate a new wallet address and key pair by running in CLI:

+`node keys.js`

+Check wallet balance by running in CLI:

+`node balance.js`

+Deploy the NFT minter smartcontract from the ABI & BIN files by running in CLI:

+`node deploy.js`

+Mint an NFT with the metadata from one of the JSON files by running in CLI:

+`node mint.js`

+Generate, merge and mint 3 image layers with corresponding metadata

+`node generate.js`

 ## File list
 * keys.js - Script to generate a wallet address and key pair
 * balance.js - Script to check the balance of a wallet address